jakemcc/jakemccrary.com/source/_posts/2020-11-14-speeding-up-magit.markdown

 This post was written with Magit version `20201111.1436` and Emacs `26.3` on macOS `10.15.7`.
 I've been using these changes for a few months but do not remember or have a record of what Magit version I was using at the time I originally made these changes.

-**edit on 2020/12/15**:

-I recently upgraded Emacs to tryout the native-comp work and can report this still works with with Emacs `28.0.50`, Magit `20201212.929`, and Git `2.29.2` running in macOS `11.0.1`.
+**edit on 2020/12/15**: I recently upgraded Emacs to tryout the native-comp work and can report this still works with with Emacs `28.0.50`, Magit `20201212.929`, and Git `2.29.2` running in macOS `11.0.1`.

-As a warning, this reduces the information Magit shows you.
+**Warning**: This reduces the information Magit shows you.
 The status buffer will be blank if you have no changes.
+I find this tradeoff to be worth it.